-\begin{proof} We will use induction and Lemma \ref{M1}.
-First, we show the base case $m=0$.
-Let $Z=\Spec(A)$ for an Artinian $K$-algebra $A$ and fix an trivialization $V|_{Z}\cong \O_{\Spec(A)}^{\rank(V)}$.
-We want to show $h_{Z,V}(n-1)\geq \rank(V)\min\{n,d\}$.
 Without loss of generality, we can assume $d\leq n$, or else we can just restrict $Z$ to a subscheme of length $n$.
 (Recall $A$ has quotients of any length less than $A$.
 To show this, it suffices to see that if $A$ is local, then there is an ideal of $A$ of length 1.
 To exhibit such an ideal, we can pick any element $a\in A$ that is anniliated by the maximal ideal of $A$ and take the ideal generated by $a$.)
 Then, by $n$-very ampleness, we see $H^0(V(n-1))\to H^0(V(n-1)|_{Z})$ is surjective, so $h_{Z,V}(n-1)=n$.
 The reason why we only prove an inequality is that we restricted $Z$ above.